July 10th, 2012

 8. How much does it cost to check my credit report?

 In short, nothing.
 It’s your legal right to receive a copy of your credit report from each of the three credit bureaus once a year.
 That means you get three reports–one from Equifax, Experian and TransUnion.
-If you want to check it more than once from a single credit bureau, you may have to pay approximately $15 each subsequent time.
+In addition, you can pull a new TransUnion credit report from Credit Karma every week for free.

 Helpful tip: There are a few other times when you might be eligible to receive an additional free credit report.
 Check out this article on exercising your credit rights.